Next Project

 Working with brand ambassadors such as Bradley Wiggins, Clarke Carlisle, and Ben West, as well as current Mind staff, we created a two-part campaign that ran on social media and direct mail throughout December.

-The first wave targeted people during key World Cup moments and used the link between the emotions we feel watching the emotions of football and the emotions people experience when struggling with mental health issues.
+The first wave targeted people during key World Cup moments and used the link between the emotions we feel watching football and the emotions people experience when struggling with mental health.
 The second wave ran over Christmas and was centred around the ‘Silent Nights’ carol.
-An instrumental version of the song created a hard-hitting video.
-The creative showed just how damaging it can be for people to keep their feelings and how opening up is critical to getting support.
+An instrumental version of the song created a hard-hitting video, showing just how damaging it can be for people to keep their feelings to themselves.
 This was combined with static posts that showed men disappearing into the background as their struggles worsened.

 The campaign kicked off with an outstanding start, raising over £50,000 in the first week alone – more than double the amount from the previous year.
 This early success set a positive tone and fuelled momentum throughout the rest of the campaign.
 Over the following five weeks, our work brought in over £360,000 in donations.
 In addition, our average donation total was just under £60 – almost three times as much as the Mind average.